MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

  ONLINE **=** { ON | **OFF** } \<as applies to rebuild_index_option>
  Specifies whether underlying tables and associated indexes are available for queries and data modification during the index operation.
 The default is OFF.

- For an XML index or spatial index, only ONLINE = OFF is supported, and if ONLINE is set to ON an error is raised.
+ For an XML index or spatial index, only `ONLINE = OFF` is supported, and if ONLINE is set to ON an error is raised.

-> [!NOTE]
+> [!IMPORTANT]
 > Online index operations are not available in every edition of [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 For a list of features that are supported by the editions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], see [Editions and Supported Features for [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)]](../../sql-server/editions-and-supported-features-for-sql-server-2016.md) and [Editions and Supported Features for SQL Server 2017](../../sql-server/editions-and-components-of-sql-server-2017.md).

  ON
  Long-term table locks are not held for the duration of the index operation.
 During the main phase of the index operation, only an Intent Share (IS) lock is held on the source table.
 This allows queries or updates to the underlying table and indexes to continue.
 At the start of the operation, a Shared (S) lock is very briefly held on the source object.
 At the end of the operation, an S lock is very briefly held on the source if a nonclustered index is being created, or an SCH-M (Schema Modification) lock is acquired when a clustered index is created or dropped online, or when a clustered or nonclustered index is being rebuilt.
 ONLINE cannot be set to ON when an index is being created on a local temporary table.